The Honors College Faculty

 Dr. Gary Hartenburg

 Dr. Gary Hartenburg is the Director of the Honors College and an Associate Professor of Philosophy at Houston Baptist University.
 His primary research interests are in ancient philosophy, especially Plato and his student, Aristotle.
-He enjoys thinking about the history and philosophy of education and recently completed a book on Aristotle’s philosophy of education.
+He enjoys thinking about the history and philosophy of education and recently completed a book on Aristotle’s philosophy of education, Aristotle: Education for Virtue and Leisure.
 One of his favorite aspects of the Honors College curriculum is the study of the history of astronomy and physics, beginning with Plato’s Timaeus and Aristotle’s Physics, continuing through Ptolemy’s Almagest, Copernicus’s Revolutions, Galileo’s Dialogue, and Newton’s Principia, and closing with Einstein’s Relativity, Heisenberg’s Physics and Philosophy, and Thomas Kuhn’s The Structure of Scientific Revolutions.
 He and his poet-wife homeschool their children in the suburbs of Houston.

 Dr. Julianna Leachman